-There will be a feedback moment after each of the assignments and the exam.
-The lecturer provides written feedback on the individual assignment and the group assignment based on rubrics.
-Feedback on the exam will be organized a maximum of 10 days after the grades have been announced.
-Students also receive peer feedback on their blog through comments on their blog and on their group presentation.
+Students receive written feedback on all written assignments based on rubrics.
+The lecturer will provide online feedback on proposals for the group project.
+A collective feedback moment for the final exam is organized within 10 days after the final grades have been announced.
+Students also receive peer feedback on their blog through blog comments and on their group presentation.

 - Verdiepende minor